gormley01/project2-plugin/README.md

 - Discuss what went well during the sprint.
 - Discuss what your team wants to do differently during the next sprint.

+### Team Presentation

+At the end of this long-term project, your team will prepare an 8-to-10-minute presentation to showcase your team's work on the plugin(s) for SheetShuttle.
+This presentation will be followed by a 5-minute question and answer (Q & A) session.
+Your presentation should include:

+- Overview of Work: a high-level description of your team's plugin.
+- Technical Details: technical details such as any notable dependencies or tools used and why your team chose them over other comparable tools, implementation challenge that your team faced and how you overcame it, or testing challenge that your team faced and how you overcame it.
+- Demonstration: as relevant to the issue that each team takes up.

 ## Requirements

 In this long-term project, you are required to design, implement, test, and deploy at least one plugin for [SheetShuttle](https://github.com/GatorEducator/SheetShuttle) according to the specifications of the client.
 Additionally, your plugin must satisfy the following requirements: